stefan-hoeck/idris2-linux/README.md

 In the `examples` subproject you can find many of the example applications and exercises from the book implemented as a single command-line application.

+## Content

+In this library, I try to take a non-opinionated approach to programming with system calls: All functions are provided in `PrimIO` so that users can get the maximum in terms of performance without the potential overhead when using an `IO` monad with error handling.

+However, I try to provide a few opinionated convenience wrappers, in particular for working with `structs` since these can be quite a pain to work with.
+In these cases, we do some explicit allocating and freeing of memory in the backend, which is not the most efficient way to do things in a tight loop.
+Therefore, when performance really matters, try to allocate once and reuse the allocated pointer.

 ## Chapter Overview

 ### Chapter 4